floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

 the scissor- and viewport-rects)
 - the 3D primitive type (points, lines, triangles, line-strips or triangle- strips, this is the common primitive subset supported across all 3D APIs)
+- an index data type (none, 16-bit or 32-bit)
 - a shader object
 - and finally the complete vertex layout:
     - for each vertex buffer bind slot: